mongodb-labs/repl-trace-checker/README.md

 ## Current status

-The current TLA+ Spec needs some actions disabled in order to run, specifically the "commit point learning protocol" actions.
-As a result, the commit point never advances in the model, but an actual replica set's commit point *does* advance.
-The trace checker fails, correctly, when it reaches the step in the actual trace when the commit point advances.
+I have not yet added logging in the server implementations of the commit point learning protocol.
+Therefore the server's execution trace appears wrong: between one AppendOplog action and the next, for example, its commit point advances, but it never logs the AdvanceCommitPoint or similar action.
+The trace checker considers this an error, as expected.

 [Sample output from the trace checker](./sample-output.txt).

 ## Next Steps

-* Uncomment the "commit point learning protocol" in the TLA+ spec and fix it up.
-Actual traces should pass the trace checker now.
+* Add logging to the server implementations of the TLA+ actions AdvanceCommitPoint, LearnCommitPointWithTermCheckAction, and LearnCommitPointFromSyncSourceNeverBeyondLastAppliedAction.
 * Trigger a rollback and check its trace.
 * Introduce a bug in the actual replica set, traces should fail the checker.
 * Prevent oplog truncation while the actual replica set is running.